wilsonmar/wilsonmar.github.io/_posts/2016-07-10-python-certs.md

 Prices above are for a single try.
 Exams can be purchased with a retake option and sample tests.

+TODO: Add links to each Python docs topic.

 ### Entry-level cert